Thiruppachethi: Believed History

-Thiruppachethi Aruva (BILLHOOK)
+Thiruppachethi Arivaal (Cast Iron Billhook)

-The billhook (Aruval or Aruva) iron made weapon is famous to name of the village, through its quality of making over many years.
+The billhook (Aruval or Aruva) is a handmade cast iron weapon famous to name of the village, through its quality and Local Tradition of making over many years.
 Recently movies have also been made based on this weapon.
 These machetes are made purely for agricultural purpose.
 The town has also been referred to as Thirupaachi commonly in movies and songs.

 Transportation

 There are direct and indirect buses from Madurai Periyar bus stand to Thirupachetty.
 All buses with number 99 go to Thirupachetty.

 And almost all buses to Ramnad and Paramakudi from Madurai except - buses will stop here in Thirupachetty.